Skip to main content

 export default main;

-In preview.tsx, set up any decorators or parameters:
+Set up any global decorators or parameters:

-import type { Preview } from '@storybook/react';
+import type { Preview } from '@storybook/react-native';

 const preview: Preview = {